syncfusion-content/blazor-docs/blazor/treegrid/columns/column-template.md

 {% youtube
 "youtube:https://www.youtube.com/watch?v=PnM11O-BPVU"%}

 The Column template has options to display custom element value or content in the column.
 You can use the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_Template) of the [TreeGridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn.html) component to specify the custom content.
-Inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_Template), you can access the data using the implicit named parameter **context**.
+Inside the `Template`, you can access the data using the implicit named parameter **context**.

 > The column template feature is used to render the customized element value in the UI for a particular column.
 The data operations like filtering, sorting, etc., will not work based on the column template values.
 It will be handled based on the values you have provided to the particular column in the datasource.